dileep-kishore/neovim/README.md

 To run this nix flake simply run the following command

 ```
-nix run .
+nix run ".#"
 ```

->NOTE:
+> NOTE:
->You will need to install the nix package manager before you can run the previous command
+> You will need to install the nix package manager before you can run the previous command